Archaeological Facts in the Bible – Joshua and the Judges

 History of Joshua and the Judges

-After Moses had died, Joshua became the appointed leader for the tribes of Israel.
+After Moses had died, the Biblical Joshua became the appointed leader for the tribes of Israel.
 After Joshua, God had given the people of Israel appointed Judges as rulers over the land.
 (Deut 16.18, Judges 2.16)

 Each of the 12 tribes of Israel where commanded to have their own appointed number of Judges and officials that would judge and lead the people.